liip/LiipFunctionalTestBundle/README.md

 Introduction
 ============

-This Bundle provides base classes for functional tests to assist in loading fixtures and html5 validation.
+This Bundle provides base classes for functional tests to assist in setting up test-databases, loading fixtures and html5 validation.
 It also provides a DI aware mock builder for unit tests.

 Installation
 ------------